Gangahoni

-Gangahoni is a village in Biaora tehsil in Rajgarh district in the state of Madhya Pradesh, India.
+Gangahoni is a village in suthaliya tehsil in Rajgarh district in the state of Madhya Pradesh, India.

 Geography

 Gangahoni is situated along the Suthaliya-Narsinghgarh State Highway, 25 km from Narsinghgarh, 20 km from Suthaliya, 35 km from Biaora, and 100 km from the state capital, Bhopal.

 Demographics

 Gangahoni is a large village with a total of 639 families residing within it.
 The village has a population of 2,755 of which 1,418 are males while 1,337 are females as per the 2011 census.
 The population of children with age 0-6 is 452 which makes up 16.41% of total population of the village.
 Gangahoni village has a lower literacy rate compared to Madhya Pradesh.
 In 2011, the literacy rate of Gangahoni village was 54.58% compared to 69.32% of Madhya Pradesh.
 In Gangahoni, male literacy stands at 71.76% while female literacy rate was 36.78%.